ibm-cloud-docs/netezza/data_lakehouse/querying_datalakehouse.md

 {:tip: .tip}
 {:note: .note}

-# Querying data from data lakehouse
+# Querying data from {{site.data.keyword.lakehouse_short}}
 {: #querying_datalakehouse}

 ## Before you begin
 {: #prereqsdlh1}

 In the examples, the publicly available [*New York taxi trip* record data](https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page) for yellow taxis in January 2021 and 2022 is used.
-To follow this example, make sure that the data is in an accessible S3 bucket and the table was loaded into an Apache Iceberg table in the Hive Metastore server (HMS).
+To follow this example, make sure that the data is in an accessible S3 bucket and the table was loaded into {{site.data.keyword.lakehouse_short}} into an Apache Iceberg table in the Hive Metastore server (HMS).

 ## 1. Create a database by using the required `metastoreuri`.
 {: #create_database}